woblerr/gpbackman/COMMANDS.md

   gpbackman backup-delete [flags]

 Flags:
-      --backup-dir string        the full path to backup directory --cascade                  delete all dependent backups for the specified backup timestamp --force                    try to delete, even if the backup already mark as deleted -h, --help                     help for backup-delete
+      --backup-dir string        the full path to backup directory for local backups --cascade                  delete all dependent backups for the specified backup timestamp --force                    try to delete, even if the backup already mark as deleted -h, --help                     help for backup-delete